-update: If you’d prefer to watch a video version of this post, you can find it on crowdSPRING’s YouTube channel here: The Small Business Guide to Crafting the Perfect Tagline or Slogan.
+If you’d prefer to watch a video version of this post, you can find it on crowdspring’s YouTube channel here: The Small Business Guide to Crafting the Perfect Tagline or Slogan.

-As I wrote previously in 10 Tips for Naming Your Startup or Small Business, coming up with a great company name for your new small business or startup can be challenging and time-consuming.
-Coming up with a memorable tagline can present an even greater challenge.
+As we wrote previously in 10 Tips for Naming Your Startup or Small Business, coming up with a great business name for your new small business or startup can be challenging and time-consuming.
+Coming up with a memorable business tagline can present an even more significant challenge.

-A tagline is supposed to communicate to your customers and potential customers what sets you apart from your competition and also your brand’s focus.
-If you’d like some additional background on branding, you might want to check out the Branding category of our Small Business Resource Center.
+A tagline is supposed to communicate to your customers and potential customers what sets you apart from your competition and your brand’s focus.
+It plays a vital role in your company’s or organization’s brand identity.

 You’ve probably seen and heard some of the most influential taglines of the past 50 years:

 Got milk?
 (California Milk Processor Board) – 1993